-Max Packet Size Max Packet Size and Min Packet Size
+Max Packet Size and Min Packet Size

 Setting Description

-Web Parameter: Max Packet Size and Min Packet Size list boxes in the Transmission Characteristics area of the Radio Setup window (on page 150).
+Web Parameter: Max Packet Size and Min Packet Size list boxes in the Transmission Characteristics area of the Radio Setup window (on page 156).

 Terminal Menu: (4) Radio Setup > (4) Max Packet Size

 (4) Radio Setup > (5) Min Packet Size

 Network Type: Both

 Default Setting: Max Packet Size = 9

 Min Packet Size = 1

 Use these settings for the overall best throughput.

 Options: Any number between 0 and 9.

-Max Packet Size Max Packet Size and Min Packet Size Setting Description Description: The Max and Min Packet Size settings and the RF Data Rate determine the number of bytes in the packets.
+Description: The Max and Min Packet Size settings and the RF Data Rate determine the number of bytes in the packets.

 Throughput can be enhanced when packet sizes are optimized.

-In Point-to-Point mode, the Max and Min Packet Size parameter settings do not have material impact on throughput unless a data rate of 540 kbps is desired.
+In Point-to-Point mode, the Max and Min Packet Size parameter settings do not have material impact on throughput unless a data rate of 92 kbps is applicable.

 This may have an impact on latency.

 Example : If small amounts of data are sent and large packet sizes are selected, there would be a certain amount of time "wasted" between each packet.